-Arroyo's opinion is that PG&E's negotiations with Sterling Planet were conducted in a manner fair to competitors.
-Concessions that PG&E provided to Sterling Planet that were not requested by the seller affected the project viability ranking of the agreement (a criterion for ratepayer benefit) when using the evaluation criterion for viability specified in PG&E's 2012 RPS solicitation protocol.
+Arroyo's opinion is that PG&E's negotiations with Iberdrola were conducted in a manner fair to competitors.
+Concessions that Iberdrola requested and PG&E granted affected the project viability ranking of the agreement (a criterion for ratepayer benefit) when using the evaluation criterion for viability specified in PG&E's 2012 RPS solicitation protocol.